bfranceschin/OPenScience/README.md

   }

 ```
 The function `claimable` is used to calculate how much of the total donated to a particular NFT is claimable by a particular beneficiary.
 It receives a integer, `to`, representing the token id that has the claim over the donation and a integer, `from`, representing the NFT that received the donation directly.
+It returns a integer representind the value that can be claimed.

+As it stands in the current format, owners have a claim to 2/3 of the total balance and the references split the remaining 1/3.
+If the NFT has no references registered, onwer gets the full balance.
 ```
 function claimable (uint256 to, uint256 from) public view returns (uint256) {
     if(_references[from].length > 0){